firebase/geofire-js/README.md

 #### GeoFire.get(key)

 Returns a promise fulfilled with the `location` corresponding to the provided `key`.

-If the `key` does not exist, the returned promise is fulfilled with `null`.
+If the provided `key` does not exist, the returned promise is fulfilled with `null`.

 The returned location will have the form `[latitude, longitude]`.